What Size Light Bar Do I Need for My 4×4? (Australia Guide)

 Light Bar Size vs Beam Pattern

-Size alone doesn’t determine performance beam pattern matters just as much.
+Size alone doesn’t determine performance — beam pattern matters just as much when choosing the best light bar size for 4WD.

 - Smaller bars often work best with combo or flood beams